peter-stuhlmann/Commemoration-page-API/README.md

 ## How to use

 Simply paste your content into the [content.js](./data/content.js) file and add the domain(s) that will fetch this data to the [whitelist](./whitelist.js).
+You can also create a folder /img and paste pictures into it.
+The necessary configurations for this already exist.
 Don't forget to install the node_modules.

 ## Live demo